khoanguyen123/gacd/README.md

 3. Merge TEST and TRAINING dataset into one data frame via rbind

-4. Extract only the measurements on the mean and standard deviation for each row using select{dplyr} function
+4. Extract only the measurements on the mean and standard deviation for each row using select{dplyr} function on all columns matching "std" or "mean"

-5. Create a new dataset (hopefully tidy) with the average of each variable (e.g. each of the means and stds above) per activity per participant
+5. Create a new dataset (hopefully tidy) with the average of each variable (i.e. each of the means and stds above) per activity per participant

 6. The new dataset is written to a file called "result.txt" in current directory